4th-earth/site-fourth-earth/content/vanilla.md

 	- 1 point earned on failure, and
 	- 0 points earned for Actions with Difficulty Rating of 0; even if the initial Difficulty Rating was greater than 0.
 - Proficiencies and specialties SHOULD be determined by Players as Characters interact with the Setting and other Characters; reduces pre-setup and starts game play in the most open and freeform condition.
 	- Each proficiency MAY have up to 1 child proficiency.
 The parent SHOULD represent a general proficiency and the child SHOULD represent a specialty.
-The specialty AHOULD be a specific Action Type, not a combination.
+The specialty SHOULD be a specific Action Type, not a combination.
 (For example, preparing food MAY have a child proficiency of baking a cake.
 Further, a master of unarmed combat MAY have a specialty in a jab but not in kung fu.)
 	- Players MAY determine parent-child relationships among proficiencies and specialties.
 	- The proficiency MUST be mastered before proficiency points are earned toward the specialty.
 		- If a proficiency is later determined to be a specialty, we RECOMMEND moving the achieved points and ranks to the proficiency and re-building ranks in the specialty.